ericlemes/vcsparser/README.md

 When exporting to SonarQube, it requires that the files referenced inside your .json file is found during the SonarQube analysis.
 That's what the `--fileprefixtoremove` is for.
 The same option `--fileprefixtoremove` is useless for Git, since it considers the root by default.

-When suppliing a bug database, make sure that the `--bugdatabase-output` location is a diffrent location to the `--ouput` location.
+When supplying a bug database, make sure that the `--bugdatabase-output` location is a different location to the `--output` location.
 This is important when exporting to SonarQube that the wrong files wont get read.

-When suppliing a bug database, `--bugdatabase-args` must be the last argument and must be appended with a double dash before dll arguments are sepecified.
+When supplying a bug database, `--bugdatabase-args` must be the last argument and must be appended with a double dash before dll arguments are specified.
 Example:

 ```